CDLUC3/dmsp_rails_prototype/README.md

 Prerequisites:
 - Docker >= version 20.10
 - Docker Compose >= version 2.23
-- MySQL >= version 8.2
 - [AWS NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html)

 The local Docker development environment uses the `docker-compose.yaml` file along with a `.env` file that contains all of the environment variable config required to run the application.

-Both the MySQL and DynamoDB databases are persisted between Docker container runs.
+Both the MySQL (test and development) and DynamoDB databases are persisted between Docker container runs.
 The contents are stored in `docker/`.
 This directory is ignored by Git.

 You will first need to make a copy of the `.env.example` file, `cp .env.example .env`, and then update it for your local system.